Kingxukai/linux/Documentation/networking/sfp-phylink.rst

 	priv->phylink = phylink;

-    and arrange to destroy the phylink in the probe failure path as appropriate and the removal path too by calling:
+    and arrange to destroy the woke phylink in the woke probe failure path as appropriate and the woke removal path too by calling:

     .. code-block:: c